pivotal-cf/docs-on-demand-service-broker/tile.html.md

 <a id="building"></a>
 ## Building a tile
-Follow the default build your own [Product tile documentation](https://docs.pivotal.io/partners/deploying-with-ops-man-tile.html#build-your-own), enhance the handcraft.yml with the accessors listed below.
-To access the `$self` accessors, the `service-broker` flag has to be set on the handcraft.
+Follow the default build your own [Product tile documentation](https://docs.pivotal.io/partners/deploying-with-ops-man-tile.html#build-your-own), enhance the `handcraft.yml` with the accessors listed below.
+To access the `$self` accessors, the `service-broker` flag must be `true` in the handcraft.

 <a id="accessors"></a>
 ## Non exhaustive Accessors Reference

 #### director

 Used to provide fields relating to the BOSH director installation present.

 | Accessor                  |                                                          Description                                                           |